josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 - overseas commitments;
 - alliance warfare.

-For much of the Cold War, substantial parts of British force design therefore rested on relatively legible assumptions about:
+For much of the Cold War, substantial parts of British force design therefore rested upon relatively legible assumptions about:

 - where a major European conflict might occur;
 - who the principal adversary was;